-As part of the draft Scoping Plan development, NYSERDA commissioned Energy and Environmental Economics, Inc. (E3)1 to model technical pathways for New York to achieve the ambitious climate targets set in the Climate Act and evaluate the implications of these pathways on energy demand, GHG emissions, and benefits and costs to New York's economy.
+As part of the Scoping Plan development, NYSERDA commissioned Energy and Environmental Economics, Inc. (E3)1 to model technical pathways for New York to achieve the ambitious climate targets set in the Climate Act and evaluate the implications of these pathways on energy demand, GHG emissions, and benefits and costs to New York's economy.
 This work is referred to as the "Integration Analysis."
 This technical supplement provides additional detail on the modeling performed as part of the Integration Analysis.
 The Analytic Approach chapter provides a high-level overview of the modeling framework used for this analysis; the Results chapter provides both detailed economy-wide and sector-specific model outputs for multiple scenarios; and the Key Findings chapter summarizes the highest profile findings of the study.
-Finally, the Methods and Data chapter provides greater detail on the modeling methodology, input data and data sources, and scenario assumptions that were used to develop the technical pathways.
+Finally, the Methods and Data chapter provides greater detail on the modeling the technical pathways.
 The model inputs and assumptions are compiled in greater detail in Annex 1, and the key drivers of GHG emission reductions, benefits, and costs, as well as key outputs are compiled in detail in Annex 2.